Chart Color Schemes

 Infrastructure

-Wollongong - West has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Wollongong - West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 28 projects that could impact the area, with key ones including Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, Wollongong Health Precinct Strategy, Wollongong Hospital ED Short Stay Units, and Kenny Street Mixed-Use Tower.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely to influence the area.
+Notable projects include Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, Wollongong Health Precinct Strategy, Kenny Street Mixed-Use Tower, and Wollongong Hospital ED Short Stay Units.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.